-If you’ve been prescribed a branded medicine you’ll be asked to pay a deductible of 20 percent but only 10 percent on generic medicines only, so ask the pharmacist if there’s a generic equivalent.
+If you’ve been prescribed a branded medicine you’ll be asked to pay a deductible of 20 percent but only 10 percent on generic medicines, so ask the pharmacist if there’s a generic equivalent for cheaper prices.
 Non-prescription medication is not covered by insurance.

 Visiting the dentist in Switzerland

-The dentist is called Zahnärzte / Dentiste / Dentista and may work in either private dental practice and public dental clinics.
+The dentist is called Zahnärzte / Dentiste / Dentista and may work in either a private dental practice or public dental clinic.
 Most dental care is not covered by the basic health insurance and can be extremely expensive in Switzerland.
 Unless you’re covered by private insurance, it might be worth getting extensive dental treatment on a trip back home.

 Adults must pay for their own dental check-ups and treatment although treatment for problems caused by serious, unavoidable, illness is covered by the basic health insurance.
-Children’s teeth are checked free of charge annually by school dentist but parents must pay to treat dental decay although some local authorities may subsidise the cost.
+Children’s teeth are checked free of charge annually by school dentists but parents must pay to treat dental decay, although some local authorities may subsidise the cost.
 Most people take out complementary insurance to cover dental costs.

 Pregnancy and birth in Switzerland

 Make your first appointment with your family doctor or gynaecologist.
 You may also book an appointment with a midwife.
 You’ll see the doctor or midwife throughout your pregnancy for tests and check-ups.
 You can give birth in a hospital, birthing centre or at home.